smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 > B. Abstractions should not depend upon details.
 Details should depend upon abstractions.

 [The abstraction could be anything][di-abstraction].
-Typically it will be an interface, but can also be a base class, delegate or other abstraction.
+Typically it will be an interface, but can also be a base class, delegate or another abstraction.
 The key is shifting the code from the implementation to a higher level.

 What About Dependency Injection?